Craggy Gardens Trail

 More Craggy Gardens hiking adventure

-While the grassy, open summit on the Craggy Gardens Trail is well worth the hike, the slightly shorter (but slightly more difficult) Craggy Pinnacle Trail is a can’t-miss.
+The views on the nearby (but slightly more difficult) Craggy Pinnacle Trail are a can’t-miss, and it’s one of our all-time favorite places to catch a sunset near Asheville.
 Departing from the Craggy Dome Overlook, the Craggy Pinnacle Trail climbs through a dense canopy of twisted rhododendron to a steep, rocky summit where views are incredible and wide.
-It’s a short drive north on the Blue Ridge Parkway from the Craggy Picnic Area; see our Craggy Pinnacle trail guide for more info.

 Craggy Gardens Trail: Directions & Details